darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 ## The Problem
+*The lay of the land, why I was brought in*
 <!-- I was hired to create a website to tell the PSC story and connect those visitors to his products.
 In the process we developed a fully functioning marketing and commerce site. -->

 #### Passing the ball